 How to Cope with the Winter Blues

 Winter is the perfect time to snuggle up with a soft, comfortable fluffy blanket with a warm cup of hot cocoa, tea, or coffee.
-Cuddle your fur babies (if you have/like them) and get cozy with Netflix, Hulu, or a good book.
+Cuddle your fur babies (if you have/like them) and get cozy with Netflix, Hulu, Disney+, or a good book.
 Not only is it fun, it can also help distract you from feeling sad.

 I know the winter blues kind of make it difficult to stay motivated, but if you are physically able and can muster up the energy, exercise can help you feel better through the release of neurotransmitters in the brain.
 You don’t have to do anything intense– I like to walk about 30 minutes every few days and that’s it, but that’s enough to make me feel like I’ve accomplished something.
 Even just going outside and standing on your porch can help potentially.